tensorflow/tensorflow/g3doc/Tutorials/Toy/Ch-4.md

-We show in this chapter how to leverage the Toy Dialect and its high-level semantics to perform transformations that would be difficult in LLVM: first a simple combine of two redundant operations, and second a full inteprocedural shape inference with function specialization.
+We show in this chapter how to leverage the Toy Dialect and its high-level semantics to perform transformations that would be difficult in LLVM: first a simple combine of two redundant operations, and second a full interprocedural shape inference with function specialization.

 # Basic Optimization: Eliminate Redundant Transpose